Marcin-Malek/task-list-react/README.md

 # Task list

+## Demo

+This page is available for preview here: https://marcin-malek.github.io/task-list-react/

+## About

 This web application is a part of frontend developer course that I have taken.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Functionalities
+### Functionalities

 Task List project helps users manage their tasks.
 It allows users to create completely new task as well as deleting or marking chosen task as done.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts